isobiscuit/isobiscuit/CONTRIBUTING.md

 # Contributing to ProjectName

-Thank you for considering contributing to ProjectName!
+Thank you for considering contributing to IsoBiscuit!
 We welcome contributions and appreciate your time and effort.
 To make the process smooth and efficient for everyone, please follow these guidelines.

 ## How to Contribute